kochf1/kochf1.github.io/advisory.md

-#

 # My Philosophy on Academic Advisory

 Thank you for considering me as your academic advisor.

-My role is to help researchers think strategically, publish effectively, innovate meaningfully, and most importantly, **conduct research that matters**.
+My role as an Academic Advisor is to help early-career researchers think strategically, publish effectively, innovate meaningfully, and most importantly, **conduct research that matters**.
 In order to create academic success, we must focus on real problems, pursue rigorous inquiry, and deliver tangible results.
 My advise follows four steps:

 * [Step 1: Start Strong](#star-strong)
 * [Step 2: Deliver Results](#deliver-results)